 When I did my first shave with it, I instantly knew something was clearly wrong.

-The cream felt like watered down shaving cream in my hand and I was cut 2 or 3 times during the save.
-This never happened to me when using Gillette’s shaving gel.
+The cream felt like watered down shaving cream in my hand and I was cut 2 or 3 times during the shave.
+I use the tips from https://www.manscaped.com and this never happened to me when using Gillette’s shaving gel.

 What does this mean to you?